ybieri/phantom_processing_platform/README.md

 When trying to find gadgets that are UTF-8 encodable, it is imortant to understand how UTF-8 works.
 The 1-byte UTF-8 range is from `0x00-0x7f`.
 This will most likely not be enough to encode meaningful gadgets.
 But there is also 2, 3, and 4 byte UTF-8 characters.
 Those allow to encode 1 to 2 arbitrary bytes, while clobbering the next byte.
 Have a look at [UTF-8 Wikipedia](https://en.wikipedia.org/wiki/UTF-8) for a better explanation.

 There is multiple ways to find gadgets now.
 My approach was to run ropper on `libc` to create extract all gadgets first.
-Afterwards, I wrote a small script [TODO Gadget helper]() that adds all 1024 ASLR offsets to the gadgets.
+Afterwards, I wrote a small script [gadget helper.py](gadget_helper.py) that adds all 1024 ASLR offsets to the gadgets.
 For each offset it checks for each gadget if it is UTF-8 encodable.
 If so, it writes the gadgets to a new file.
 To reduce the number of files, I excluded ALSR offsets, where `system` was not UTF-8 encodable.

 I then came up with the following gadget chain at ALSR offset 32:
 ```python